software asset management

 1. Artificial Intelligence and Machine Learning in SAM

-Artificial Intelligence (AI) and Machine Learning (ML) are revolutionizing SAM by automating complex tasks and delivering predictive insights.
-AI-powered SAM tools can:
+(AI) and Machine Learning (ML) are transforming Software Asset Management by automating complex processes and delivering predictive insights.
+Modern AI-powered SAM tools enable predictive asset management and support more intelligent IT asset management, helping organizations make smarter, data-driven decisions.
+These capabilities include:

-- Predict Usage Trends: Analyze historical data to forecast software needs, helping businesses plan procurement and avoid over-licensing.
+• Predict Usage Trends: AI analyzes historical data to forecast software needs, enabling predictive asset management that helps businesses plan procurement and avoid over-licensing.

 For an organizations, AI-driven SAM will reduce manual effort, improve accuracy, and enable proactive IT management.
 As AI adoption grows, SAM tools will become smarter, offering tailored recommendations that align with business goals.